Pillion Passenger Injury Compensation Claims

-Both driver and pillion passenger on a motorcycle may be at risk of serious injury if involved in an accident.
+Both driver and pillion passenger on a motorcycle may be at risk of injury if involved in an accident.
 Injuries can range from bruises to broken bones and even serious head trauma.

 Any motorcycle driver has a duty to take reasonable care for the safety of his passenger, but the passenger also needs to ensure he minimises any risks.

 - The passenger must be able to reach the footrests and only travel facing forwards.

 Motorcyclists who have not passed their driving test may not carry a pillion passenger and anyone riding pillion must be provided with a BSA approved helmet.

-What are the risks of riding pillion?
+What are the 'added' risks of riding pillion?

 As well as the negligence of other motorists, motorcycle rider error can create risks for the pillion passenger.
 The driver may fail to take into account that having a pillion passenger changes the way a bike handles, how it balances and its suspension performance.